-Kijiji Yeetu is a smart village platform that has a unique ecosystem for activating our villages’ resources into viable opportunities that impact sustainable development at County, Kenya, East Africa and beyond the world.
+Kijiji Yeetu is a smart village platform that has a unique ecosystem for activating our villages’ resources into viable opportunities that impact sustainable development in County, Kenya, East Africa, and beyond the world.
 This offers a culture of generating information sharing and sharing knowledge and networking community stories into actions.
-Kijiji Yeetu will engage in digital transformation, conversations, and dialogue, and community networks to expand access to beneficial services.
+Kijiji Yeetu will engage in digital transformation, security especially human rights, conversations, and dialogue, and community networks to expand access to beneficial services.
 Beneficiaries include local groups, organizations, businesses, and corporations that will use space to gather information on the community, on the internet, data, and research and use space for public information.

 At the same time, Kijiji Yeetu takes note of new opportunities arising from devolved governance and globalization of economies such as the rise of digital information sources and social media that bring an abundance of data to be mined and new ways to engage with the community.
 Many organizations in our villages may not enjoy digital technology, research, documentation, and training skills as an effective way forward but face heavily constrained budgets and even to support their activities.

 The model is centered on village-centered organizations and communities transform locally available services regarding information, training, and research competencies to reduce poverty, increase public participation and address new emerging threats that play such an important role in making the case for investment.
 The business case can be argued based on improving productivity and the efficiency of operations by promoting the benefits of improved locally village-based information sharing, training, and research.